 Upon consensus agreement of the committee, meeting schedules may be adjusted with adequate advance notice.
-Agendas and agenda topics will be informed by committee input_at the monthly agenda-setting meetings, developed with the co-leads_and all CSC members in attendance during the agenda-setting meeting, and will include the time, date, duration, location and topics to be discussed, topics for discussion not included in a meeting agenda will be retained for discussion at the next agenda setting meeting.
+Agendas and agenda topics will be informed by committee input, developed by the co-leads, and will include the time, date, duration, location and topics to be discussed.